datt/event-management-app/README.md

   - Manual testing
   - Some TODOs are pending mentioned with #TODO
   - Code style corrections suggested by linters, Rubocop and Rails Best Practices
+  - Presenter pattern could've been used instead of view logic and helpers